Recruitment Process

 To assess your own individual circumstances, please click here to visit the NMC website for the most up-to-date information on their requirements.

-NMC accept 2 different exams - OET (Occupational English Test) and IELTS (International English Language Testing System).
+NMC accepts 2 different exams - OET (Occupational English Test) and IELTS (International English Language Testing System).
 It is up to you which one you choose to do but your recruiter will be able to advise you.
 Please click here for full details of the minimum accepted scores for registration.

 Frequently asked questions about NMC IELTS requirements